Cubs vs. Giants Player Props Betting Odds

 Flores Stats

-- Flores has recorded 97 hits with 21 doubles, 20 home runs and 32 walks.
-He has driven in 50 runs.
+- Flores has recorded 99 hits with 22 doubles, 21 home runs and 33 walks.
+He has driven in 51 runs.

 Flores Recent Games